CjanOrg/test-collector-maven-plugin/README.md

 * Goal:

-`-e -X clean test org.cjan:test-collector-maven-plugin:upload -Dcjan.reports=./target0/surefire-reports -Dcjan.token=${YOUR_TOKEN}`
+`-e -X clean test org.cjan:test-collector:upload -Dcjan.reports=./target0/surefire-reports -Dcjan.token=${YOUR_TOKEN}`

 ## Usage

+First generate test reports.

+`mvn clean test`

-When testing your project, you can upload your results to CJAN.org with the following command line:
+Now you can upload your results to CJAN.org with the following command line:

-`mvn clean test org.cjan:test-collector-maven-plugin:upload -Dtoken=${YOUR_TOKEN}`
+`mvn org.cjan:test-collector:upload -Dtoken=${YOUR_TOKEN}`

 Other options that can be passed when using the plug-in include (with the default value):